| Caranthir had identified forty

 suspicions that he might have somehow managed the orc attack himself.

-"Gods," said Legolas.
-"Why did they not come to
+"Why," said Legolas, "did they not come to me

 threatened them."
-And he clapped Legolas on the shoulder.
+He clapped Legolas on the shoulder.

 "But I should have knownI should have realised,"